-delay: numberNumber of seconds to wait between iterations of data collection.
+delay: number Number of seconds to wait between iterations of data collection.
 Default is 30.
 Data is collected only as long as the defined query runs.
-When the query is complete, the data collection stops.

-production performance.

-pfsInstrumentation: [current | medium | full]

-Defines which Performance Schema instruments and consumers are used.
+When the query is complete, the data collection stops. innodbMutex: true false If true, also collects the output of SHOW ENGINE INNODE MUTEX.
+This command is disabled by default, as it can have an impact on production performance. pfsInstrumentation: [current medium full] Defines which Performance Schema instruments and consumers are used.
 Possible values are:

-- current: Default.
+current: Default.
 The currently enabled Performance Schema instruments and consumers.
-No changes are made to your server's configuration. - medium: Enables all consumers except %history and %history\long, and all instruments except wait/synch/%.
+No changes are made to your server's configuration.

-• full: Enables all consumers and all instruments.
+- medium: Enables all consumers except %history and %history_long, and all instruments except wait/synch/%. - full: Enables all consumers and all instruments.